 Male students are 20% more likely to lie about being vaccinated at their school than female students, at 61% and 41% respectively.

 By race, sixty-five percent of unvaccinated Asian American students, and 60% of White students who attend colleges requiring vaccination gave false information about their inoculation status, compared to 48% of Hispanic/Latino students, and 40% of Black students.

 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, we surveyed 1,250 current American college students who have not received the COVID-19 vaccine.
 Appropriate respondents were found via a screening question.
 This survey was conducted on July 16, 2021.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email Julia Morrissey at [email protected]
+Any questions can be directed to [email protected]